suyashlakhani/suyashlakhani/README.md

 # Hey there👋.
 ### Glad to see you here !
-- 👀 I love building scalable ml/ai systems
+- 👀 I love building scalable AI systems
 - 🌱 I’m currently transforming the tolling industry with ml/ai integrations
 - 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me: suyashlakhani.edu@gmail.com